DerekZ-113/Computer-Vision-Projects/mini-project11/README.md

 - **YOLOv8**: For object detection.
 - **Lucas-Kanade Optical Flow**: For tracking detected objects across video frames.

-The goal is to detect objects using a pre-trained YOLOv8 model and track their movements using optical flow, enabling continuous monitoring of selected objects.
+The goal is to detect all objects in the frame using a pre-trained YOLOv8 model and track the movements of specific classes (e.g., 'person') using optical flow, enabling continuous monitoring of selected objects.

 ---